Volksbund Deutsche Kriegsgräberfürsorge e.V.

 Conferences and seminars on the culture of commemoration in a European context, work camps for adults, educational trips and trips for relatives are further central pillars of the Volksbund's reconciliatory work.

-The Bundeswehr - the German army - and the German association of volunteer reservists support the Volksbund by providing practical help at national and international war cemeteries, during the work camps organized by the Volksbund, at commemorative events and also during the annual door-to-door and public collection campaigns.
+The Bundeswehr - the German Armed Forces - and the German association of volunteer reservists support the Volksbund by providing practical help at national and international war cemeteries, during the work camps organized by the Volksbund, at commemorative events and also during the annual door-to-door and public collection campaigns.

 "Volkstrauertag" in November is Germany's official annual day of remembrance.
 The Volksbund organizes the various commemorative events held throughout Germany on that day.
 It is an important date both in political terms and for the public; a day for mourning the dead that also serves as a reminder of how precious peace is.